data-science-r/bullseye-kick-things/README.md

     docker build --pull --rm -f "Dockerfile" -t bullseye-kick-things:latest "."

+Installs using `r-cran-tidyverse` as the root package rather than `r-base` or `r-base-dev`.
+In other words, Tidyverse pulls in R as its dependency.

 ## Tidyverse

 You can list pre-build R packages using the Aptitude.
 List the packages using the following APT cache command.